Why We Are NOT Accepting Guest Posts Anymore

 There are different types of guest post requests I am getting.
 The most common on is via e-mail or the contact form.
 The tactic used here is no different than those for link building.
 People do a search for ‘guest post’ and find a site which has them (we do).
 Then they simply stop looking and start filling in forms and sending e-mails.

-On the about page of State of Search, just above the contact form I even specifically said:
+On the about page of State of Digital, just above the contact form I even specifically said:

 Somehow people are far from impressed by this, because they fill in the form anyway.